godatadriven/mlops-workshop/README.md

 4. Click on "Open Codespaces on main"
 5. Wait until your environment is set up (this may take a while) and your terminal is ready
 6. Wait a little bit longer, as a another setup step will run automatically
+7. The setup is done when you you can run `docker` in a terminal and get a list of commands
-7. Once done, add port 8080 to the "Ports" section of the Codespaces window
+8. Once done, add port 8080 to the "Ports" section of the Codespaces window
-8. Continue setting up in the "Installing dependencies" section below
+9. Continue setting up in the "Installing dependencies" section below

 > **Note:** In Codespaces, you are working within a Docker container which is running on Github's servers.
 However, since we'll be covering containerization in this tutorial, we need to be able to create containers, within a container!
 If this does not work for you, make sure your Docker application is running by opening it locally, and then select "Rebuild container" from the command pallette, which you can open with CMD/CTRL + SHIFT + P. This may help.
 If it doesn't, we recommend using your own editor instead of Codespaces (see section above).